-Lung cancer typically exhibits symptoms only after the disease has spread, making a cure unlikely.
-However, if caught early, lung cancer can be successfully treated.
+Typically with lung cancer, symptoms are experienced once the disease has spread, making a cure unlikely.
+However, if it is caught early, then lung cancer can be successfully treated by our expert consultants.

-At Royal Brompton & Harefield Hospitals Specialist Care, we will assess your risk factors for developing lung cancer, and only if necessary, recommend a low-dose computed tomography (CT scan) to detect signs of early lung cancer.
+At Royal Brompton & Harefield Hospitals Specialist Care, we will assess your risk factors for developing lung cancer.
+Only if necessary, we will recommend a low-dose computed tomography (CT scan) to detect signs of early lung cancer.

 About Lung Cancer

 Lung cancer develops when cells become abnormal and grow out of control.
 Over time, they form a clump, also known as a tumour.
 Lung cancer develops in the tubes that carry air in and out of the lungs – your airways.
 It can grow within the lung, and it can spread outside the lung.

 - a chest infection that does not get better

 - a sharp pain when breathing in deeply